blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Firewall (5th)
 Casting Time: 1 action
 Range: 120 feet
-Components: V, S, M(a bit of copper wire and a pinch of sulfur)
 Duration: Concentration, 1 hour
 You create a roaring flame wall.
 One side of the wall produces a firestorm, and any creature that starts it's turn within 10 feet of the wall must make a